notStefanU/hardware-software-interface/labs/lab-10/tasks/stack-buffer/README.md

 Observe the behavior of the program according to its code.

-In addition to the buffer, we have also allocated a local variable of 4 bytes, accessible at the address `ebp - 4`.
+In addition to the buffer, we have also allocated a local variable of 4 bytes, accessible at the address `rbp - 8`.
 It is initialized to the value `0xCAFEBABE`.
 This variable will be important later on.
 What is relevant now is to know that this variable is in memory **immediately after the buffer**: when the buffer limit is exceeded, you reach this variable.